Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Yogurt Turmeric Glow Mask.

-Turmeric and yogurt combine to give mild exfoliation brightening and cooling particularly after mild sun exposure.
+Turmeric and yogurt combine to give mild exfoliation, brightening, and cooling, particularly after mild sun exposure.

 Ingredients.

-Two tablespoons plain fresh yogurt.
+Two tablespoons of plain fresh yogurt.

-A pinch turmeric powder.
+A pinch of turmeric powder.

 Application.